 You can tune your high availability configuration with:

-Redis on Flash Replication Considerations
+Redis on Flash replication considerations

-While it does not cause data loss on the master shards, the replication to slave shards may not succeed as long as there is high write-rate traffic on the master and multiple replications at the same time.
+While it does not cause data loss on the primary shards, the replication to replica shards may not succeed as long as there is high write-rate traffic on the primary and multiple replications at the same time.

 The recommended sequential replication configuration is two, i.e.:

 rladmin tune cluster max_redis_forks 1 max_slave_full_syncs 1